TomKealy/TomKealy.github.io/_posts/2021-03-05-More-Complex-Regularised-Linear-Regressions.md

 For practical applications, consider:

-* Ridge Regression when you want to prevent overfitting but don't need sparse solutions
+* Ridge Regression when you want to prevent overfitting but don't need sparse solutions.
-* Using Lasso when you believe many features should have zero coefficients
+* Using Lasso when you believe many features should have zero coefficients.
-* Total Variation when you expect the coefficients to vary smoothly
+* Total Variation when you expect the coefficients to vary smoothly.